Steffo99/sophon/thesis/source/docs/4_progetto/index.rst

 .. index::
-   single: separazione in moduli
+   pair: Sophon; separazione in moduli
-   single: modulo

 Separazione in moduli
 =====================